dtgz-sudo/NPI-HGNN/README.md

 * --samplingType : [0 | 1 | 2 | 3].
 * --subgraph_type : [0 | 1 | 2].
 * --fold : which fold is this.
 [0 | 1 | 2 | 3 | 4].
-* --other_parameters : Taking default value.
+* --other_parameters : default value.

 ## 2. Case study